jcardinal/advent-of-code-2020/11-seating-system/README.md

 Including a bunch of notes on my thought process.
 Started by trying to define what some useful functions would be, and that list gradually evolved.

+Also, I'm passing around `seat_array` because I think I remember something about side effects are bad...or global vars are bad...or something.
+The explicit nature of passing in everything the function will need feels correct.
+That said, it sure makes the code verbose.
+I tried setting the array as a default argument, and I swear I had it working, but then right before I committed, it broke, giving a `NameError` saying `'seat_array' is not defined`.
+I'm letting it go because it feels like lipstick on a pig at this point, but I'm adding this to my list of things to come back to.

+Also also, this code takes a few seconds to run.
+May want to review why it's so inefficient.

 ### Things I need to do

 ✅ convert input to a 2-dimensional array (2d list? numpy array? import array module?)